ngonalex/custom-compiler/backend/README.md

 Parent Dereference + RHS Dereference takes an extra step of accessing the actual value of the tuple rather than just the address and then pushing that on the stack.

-CONTROL FLOW GRAPH && OPTIMIZER:
+# CONTROL FLOW GRAPH && OPTIMIZER #
 Files: control_flow_graph.cc, control_flow_graph.h
 Files it depends on: ir.h, helper_struct.h, lowerer_visitor.cc, lowerer_visitor.h
 Tests: control_flow_graph.cc